 - Sharp Fangs Behind the Leaves - Beast spirit of predators, hunters, and stalkers.
 At home in the jungles, it can move with the beasts of the island, push their hunts to pick off invaders, and marshal vast packs of animals to put the fear of all claws into the humans.

-- Volcano Looming High - Physically limited to mountains much like Ocean's Hungry Grasp, but explosive once it builds up power.
+- Volcano Looming High - Not the only spirit tied to lava, but easily the most obvious.
+Physically limited to mountains much like Ocean's Hungry Grasp, but its pressure builds and builds until the explosive power can be felt everywhere.

-- Grinning Trickster Stirs Up Trouble - A many-faced force of chaos that delights in random pranks and turning invaders on invaders.
+- Grinning Trickster Stirs Up Trouble - A many-eyed and many-faced force of chaos that delights in random pranks, trying something just to see what happens, and turning invaders on invaders.

 - Vengeance as a Burning Plague - The diseases the invaders brought wracked the Dahan.
 Now their sickness and blight will be turned back on them.